 "Recovery phrase is invalid, retry"

 The second restriction is a requirement to the last word of your sequence.
 It is a specific checksum determined by all the rest of sequence elements and you can't just choose it by yourself.
 This is exactly the reason why we see an error message, anytime we try to enter randomly chosen words as a seed to our Ledger Nano.
-Usually the checksum condition is complied by more than just a one word, however chance of finding the proper one by simple drawing is small.
-The amount of words complying with the checksum condition is strictly related to the number of seed words.
-In the case of 24 elements seed (the most secure one) there are always exactly 8 possible words complying with the checksum.
-Thus the chance of drawing the proper one from the BIP39 elements set is exactly like 8 to 2048.
-So the probability is as little as 0,00390625.
+Usually, the checksum condition is met by more than just one word; however, the chance of finding a valid one by simply guessing is incredibly small.
+The number of words that satisfy the checksum condition is strictly related to the total number of seed words.
+In the case of a 24-word seed (the most secure option), there are always exactly 8 possible words that can serve as the checksum.
+Thus, the chance of randomly drawing a valid one from the 2048-word BIP39 set is exactly 8 in 2048, or a mere 0.39%.
+It is no wonder you saw an error message.

 amount